Imre Széchényi

-Count Imre (Emmerich) Széchényi of Sárvár-Felsővidék (15 February 1825, in Vienna – 11 March 1898, in Budapest), was a Hungarian nobleman and landowner, and Austro-Hungarian diplomat and politician.
-Grandson of Ferenc Széchényi he was Austrian ambassador in Berlin during the government of Bismarck.
+Count Emmerich "Imre" Széchényi of Sárvár-Felsővidék (15 February 1825 – 11 March 1898), was a Hungarian nobleman and landowner, and Austro-Hungarian diplomat and politician.
+He was Austrian ambassador in Berlin during the government of Bismarck.
 He signed for the Austrian emperor Bismarck's Alliance of the Three Emperors 1873, and represented Austria at the Berlin Conference on the Congo 1884.